Fr0sT-Brutal/awesome-pascal/README.md

 * [SVGIconImageList](https://github.com/EtheaDev/SVGIconImageList). `[Delphi]` Four engines to render SVG (Delphi TSVG, Delphi Image32, Direct2D or Cairo) and four components to simplify use of SVG images (resize, fixedcolor, grayscale, etc).

+* [Skia4Delphi](https://github.com/viniciusfbb/skia4delphi). `[Delphi]` Cross-platform 2D graphics API for Delphi platforms based on Google's Skia Graphics Library.
+It provides a comprehensive 2D API that can be used across mobile, server and desktop models to render images.

 ## Game dev ##